input-output-hk/rare-evo-dev-tools-workshop/README.md

 # DevTools - Aiken Workshop

-### Your Personal Blockchain: cardano-testnet
+### cardano-testnet: A tool to easily deploy local cluster
 - Install cardano-node, cardano-cli and cardano-testnet
-- Launching a local testnet
+- Launching a local testnet with current protocol parameters but short epochs
 - Tweak genesis files to launch a testnet with custom parameters

 ### Automation & Community Discussion
-- Integrating cardano-testnet into CI: How we use cardano-testnet to run cardano-node tests.
+- Integrating cardano-testnet into CI: How cardano-testnet is used to run cardano-node tests.

 ### The Extended UTXO Model (eUTxO)
 - Core concepts

-### The eUTXO Model in practice with cardano-cli
+### Using local cluster to run and test your scripts

-- Practical eUTxO: Building Simple Transactions
+- Building Simple Transactions

-### First Steps with Aiken Smart Contracts
-- Meet Aiken: A Modern Language for Cardano
-- First Validator: The always_true Script
-- Compile the Script
+- Compile the script
-- Lock funds in the always_true Script address
-- Unlock funds (build, sign and submit transaction)
+- The AlwaysTrue script

 ### The hello world Script
-- Second Validator: The hello_world Script
+- The hello_world Script
-- Compile the script
 - Lock funds in the hello_world Script address
 - Unlock funds (build, sign and submit transaction)